mdh266/NYCBuildingEnergyUse/README.md

 	docker run -p 8888:8888 -t greenbuildings

 See <a href="https://jupyter-docker-stacks.readthedocs.io/en/latest/index.html">here</a> for more info.
-Otherwise in addition to Python 3.6 install <a href="http://geopandas.org/">GeoPandas</a> (0.3.0) using <a href="https://conda.io/en/latest/">Conda</a> and the additional libraries listed in <code>requirements.txt</code> which can be installed as
+Otherwise in addition to Python 3.6 install <a href="http://geopandas.org/">GeoPandas</a> (0.3.0) using <a href="https://conda.io/en/latest/">Conda</a> and the additional libraries listed in <code>requirements.txt</code> which can be installed with the command,

 	pip install -r requirements.txt